yahia-kasem/books/_posts/0000-01-02-yahia-kasem.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our yahia kasem's slide!"
 ---
 i love my wife
 Use the left arrow to go back!